CenturyLinkCloud/bpformation/README.md

 ### Package Download

 Download a zip file of one or more packages specified by UUID.
+The package must be visible to your account but need not be owned by you.

 ```
+> ./bpformation.py package download --help
+usage: bpformation.py package download [-h] --uuid [UUID [UUID ...]]

+optional arguments:
+  -h, --help            show this help message and exit
+  --uuid [UUID [UUID ...]]
+                        UUID for packages
 ```

 Example:

 ```
+# Download package
 ```